 Since time immemorial, humans were programmed with knowing how to fight or run, which is quite useful during critical moments of making decisions.
 Evolution did not change how people think because, until this day, we are wired to think similarly like our ancestors – to stay or go.
 It is, however, a typical thought process to immediately react because we use our natural defense mechanisms against external and internal triggers that may cause either negative or positive outcomes.

 From a reasonable perspective, a person’s brain treats events and situations seen or observed on television as something to be wary of.
+According to clinical psychologist Dr Judith Johnson, “When your brain tells you that you have no business speaking up in a meeting or that you are too out of shape to work out, remind yourself that your thoughts aren’t always accurate.”
 In fact, people tend to get triggered by witnessing troubling things that it becomes their reality, creating an illusion that someday, that troublesome act might occur at any given moment.
 This type of thinking can heighten one’s awareness and preparedness just in case they might encounter the same mishaps, exhibiting how powerful the brain works.

 Harnessing Brain Power

 That good news is, your thoughts are as powerful as you recognize them to be; the bad news is, you have little to no idea how to harness them and put them to good use.